[Home ] [Archive] [ فارسی ]

 ..

-Comparison the Effects of Intravenous Lidocaine versus Lidocaine Spray after LMA Insertion
+Comparing the Effects of Lidocaine Spray versus Intravenous Lidocaine Administration after Laryngeal Mask Airway (LMA) Insertion

 H Sorayae , Sh Seyfi * , P Amri Maleh , H Gholinia , A Ataie